olatundeogidi/JavaExercises1and2/java/src/BMA/src/com/planittesting/bma/Readme.md

   - Click on the Add button
   - Find the consultant in the list and click on it
   - Ensure that the Hours field is correct
-- Click on the Total Salary button and make sure the value is correct

 ## Task 1